Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Sprinkling sulfur lines at the four corners of a building (sometimes mixed with salt) is said to protect the area.

-Once cleansed, doors should be opened, sweeping with salt crystals or herbal mixtures of angelica root, blessed thistle, cascara sagrada, holy basil, white rose petals, and/or yerba santa or washing inward with fresh water that contains herb-based oils or herbal blends that have been compounded and prepared to draw in whatever blessing you request, such as health, financial, family or fertility blessings.
+Once cleansed, doors should be opened, swept with salt crystals or herbal mixtures of angelica root, blessed thistle, cascara sagrada, holy basil, white rose petals, and/or yerba santa, or washed inward with fresh water that contains herb-based oils or herbal blends that have been compounded and prepared to draw in whatever blessing you request, such as health, financial, family, or fertility blessings.

 When you have finished, smoke all rooms with appropriate incense, such as myrrh or benzoin, and pray quietly for a while, focusing on what you want to bring into your life.
 Say a thanksgiving prayer to God.